-2 we compare the size of the dominant group in the stochastically stable networks with that of the welfare maximizing dominant group network.
-It can be clearly seen that the welfare maximizing network always has a larger dominant group than the stochastically stable one and this observation appears to be very robust with respect to parameter changes.
-In particular this implies that for values of f where the efficient network has dominant group structure the stochastically stable networks are under-connected.

-Figure 2: The stochastically stable networks (blue) and the networks maximizing welfare among all dominant group networks (black).
+We can thus immediately conclude that the stochastically stable network(s) for costs $f \in [F, F_1^]$ are inefficient.18 For f < F the density of the stochastically stable network is larger than 1/2, and therefore we cannot rule out a-priori that the stochastically stable network is efficient.
+In Figure 2(a) we compare the size of the dominant group in the stochastically stable networks with that of the welfare maximizing dominant group network.19 It can be clearly seen that the welfare maximizing network always has a larger dominant group than the stochastically stable one and this observation appears to be very robust with respect to parameter changes.
+In particular this implies that for values of f where the efficient network has dominant group structure the stochastically stable networks are under-connected20.
+As can be seen from panel (b) of Figure 2 the welfare loss under the stochastically stable networks relative to the welfare maximizing dominant group networks has inverted U-shape.
+The loss is maximized for values of linking costs where the stochastically stable network is empty although welfare maximization would require a positive average degree.